SE3309/assignment-3-group5/README.md

 2024-11-20 14:08:03,973 - MySQL connection closed

 ```
 This addition makes it clear that a log file will be generated and explains its purpose.
-Let me know if further refinements are needed!

 ## Additional Notes